Mirfozil-dev/currency-convertor/README.md

 Fixer.io API.

 # How to run locally
-1 Step: Clone this repository \n
+1 Step: Clone this repository
 2 Step: Then just open the index.html file in the root directory

 # Usage